cfe-lab/MiCall/CONTRIBUTING.md

         git fetch
         git checkout tags/vX.Y

-9. Review the settings and host file just as you did in the development environment, but make sure that `production = True`.
+9. Review the settings, host file, and alignment library just as you did in the development environment, but make sure that `production = True`.
 10. Start the monitor, and tail the log to see that it begins processing all the runs with the new version of the pipeline.